Google Nest may release a $99 Wifi device this year - 9to5Google

 While it would be easy to argue why Google would want to push for the benefits of Nest Wifi, particularly as it tries to drive usage of the Google Assistant, it seems Google may be planning an affordable way to get started with mesh networking or perhaps expand your current network without adding a speaker.

 In recent versions of the Google Wifi and Google Home apps — both apps capable of managing Google Wifi, Nest Wifi, and even OnHub networks — a new device has surfaced with the codename “Breeze.”
-From the codename alone, we could guess that Breeze is probably a Google Wifi related device, with past codenames all being wind-related — Whirlwind for TP-LINK OnHub, Arkham for ASUS OnHub, Gale for Google Wifi, Mistral for Nest Wifi router, and Vento for Nest Wifi point.
+From the codename alone, we could guess that Breeze is probably a Google Wifi related device, with past codenames almost all being wind-related — Whirlwind for TP-LINK OnHub, Gale for Google Wifi, Mistral for Nest Wifi router, and Vento for Nest Wifi point.

 Digging deeper into the Google Wifi app, we find that Breeze will have the model number “GJ2CQ” that loosely lines up with the new model number scheme we’ve seen from the Made by Google 2020 devices that have landed at the FCC.
 With that model number, we found code in the Google Wifi app that checks whether a certain device “is Gale.”
 Put simply, this check looks at a router’s model number to see if it’s 2016’s Google Wifi or our mystery Breeze device.